You are now about to witness the strength of street knowledge.

 In 2004, Sarah migrated south to Los Angeles to work for G4 and was the first female co-host of the network’s daily live variety hour “Attack of the Show!”
 She lived in Santa Monica and ate a lot of Mexican food and occasionally wore hair extensions and false eyelashes on the set.
 LA was fun.

 In 2006, Sarah took a year off from her career to travel through Greece, Turkey, Russia, China, Vietnam, Laos, Cambodia, Indonesia, India, Brazil, and Argentina.
-She co-produced a quirky video podcast on life abroad, and also maintained a multimedia travelogue featuring videos, photos, and stories.
+This was all before Twitter and stuff, but she did maintain a really wordy travelogue featuring videos, photos, and stories.

 In the summer of 2007, a couple of Sarah’s former co-workers from TechTV asked her to join the team at Revision3, an emerging online television network.
 She accepted the Director of Production position and began building out a production team, a state of the art HD studio, and creating and acquiring new, exciting programming.
 Sarah also created, wrote, and hosted popSiren, a quirky, fast-paced and educational show highlighting the very best of modern pop/web culture.